The 5 Best Canon T60 Camera Lenses

 Canon FD 50mm f/1.8

-A 50mm camera lens is an excellent choice for various types of photography.
-The areas of photography consist of everyday use, travel, landscapes, portraits, street, and architecture.
-This is the most frequent focal length that is used with the Canon T60.
+A 50mm camera lens is a very good choice for many different types of photography.
+The types of photography include street, travel, portraits, landscapes, architecture, and casual everyday use.
+This is the most frequent focal length that is used with the T60.

 It is a well balanced, small, and light lens.
 Depending on the version of the lens, it will weigh between 170-305g.
-If you want the lightest lens, look for a new FD version, which was the last to be made, is the lightest.
+If you want the lightest lens, look for a new FD version.

-Canon also released two faster 50mm lenses for the FD mount.
+Additionally, Canon manufactured two versions with bigger apertures for the FD lens mount.

 At the additional cost of weight, the Canon FD 50mm f/1.4 is 2/3 of a stop faster.
-It is only slightly more expensive when compared to the f1.8, but the difference isn’t large.
+It is more expensive than the f1.8, but the difference isn’t large.

-There are two versions, both are high-priced.
-Optical quality is not the driver of price.
-People yearn for the lens stemming from rarity and collectibility.
+There are a couple versions, both are high-priced.
+Optical superiority is not the driver of price.
+People want the lens a result of collectibility and rarity.

 Alternative Standard Lenses

 If the 50mm focal length isn’t what you like, here are some other options.
-Expect to have to spend additional money than you would for a 50mm lens with an equivalent aperture.
+Expect to have to spend more than you would for a 50mm lens with a equivalent aperture.

 Wide Angle Lens

 A 28mm focal length lens can be used for street photography.
-However, lenses that are wider than 28mm are typically the most popular use for wide-angle lenses are architectural and landscape photography.
+However, lenses that are wider than 28mm are typically the most popular for architectural and landscape photography.

-My recommended pick is the Canon FD 28mm f/2.8 owing to the cheaper price, ease of finding a copy, and top-notch optics.
+My top choice is the Canon FD 28mm f/2.8 on account of the inexpensive price, wide availability, and terrific optics.

 Alternative Wide Angle Lenses

-In terms of cost, the correlation is simple.
-The larger the field of view, the less affordable the lens ıs going to be.
-Larger apertures also go for significantly more.
+In terms of price, the relationship is simple.
+The larger the field of view, the higher priced the lens will be.
+Lenses with larger apertures also go for significantly more.

-The weight will vary based on the qualities of the lens.
-You'll find lenses from 170g to 500g.
-Faster apertures will also mean that those lenses will physically be large and cause the camera to feel unbalanced.
+Weight will vary based on the qualities of the lens.
+You can find lenses from 170g to 500g.
+Faster apertures will also mean that those lenses will be bulky and will make the camera more difficult to hold.

 Portrait & Telephoto Lens

-The 85mm lens wasn’t as widely used in 1990 when the T60 was initially made.
-Rather, the 135mm focal length was a more popular lens for portraits.
+The 85mm lens wasn’t as significant when the T60 was first released.
+Instead, the 135mm focal length was a more popular portrait lens.

-If you want to shoot portrait photos with the Canon T60, there are a variety of short telephoto lenses to choose among.
-The 100mm f/2.8 lens is one of the cheapest selections around.
+For shooting portrait photos with the T60, there are a bunch of short telephoto lenses to choose among.
+The 100mm f/2.8 lens is one of the most inexpensive possibilities readily available.

-An 85mm lens will cost the most, with 135mm lenses coming in the middle of the price range.
+An 85mm lens will be the most expensive, with 135mm lenses coming in the middle of the price range.

-As every one of the Canon FD telephoto lenses are manual focus, they are smaller than autofocus versions.
-As you can imagine, something like the Canon FD 85mm f/1.2L will be enormous and heavy because of the quantity of glass in the lens.
+Seeing that every one of the Canon FD telephoto lenses will be manual focus, they are more compact than EF versions.
+Undoubtedly, professional lenses like the Canon FD 85mm f/1.2L will certainly be enormous and hefty because of the quantity of glass in the lens.

-Expect to see low prices for the Canon FD 100mm f/2.8.
-Additionally, there is a 100mm f/4 macro version of the lens.
-It will cost more and is not your best option for portraits as the lens ought to be stopped down.
+Expect to see very affordable prices for the Canon FD 100mm f/2.8.
+There’s a 100mm f/4 macro version of the lens.
+It is going to be more expensive and is not your best option for portraits as the lens needs to be stopped down.

 Alternative Telephoto Lenses

-Another option, the Canon FD 135mm f/2.8 is one of the most economical prime lenses you can get.
-You will need to search through a great number of listings for third-party 135mm lenses that aren't going to be anywhere near as good as a Canon lens.
+In addition to that, the Canon FD 135mm f/2.8 is one of the most economical prime lenses you can purchase.
+You will have to look through a good number of listings for third-party 135mm lenses that are usually not anywhere near as good as a Canon lens.

-You will find multiple 85mm lenses to pick from.
+There are a number of 85mm lenses available.
 The hardest to get is the Canon FD f/1.2L lens.
-A more inexpensive option is the Canon FD 85mm f/1.8 lens, but it remains relatively high-priced when compared to the various other telephoto lenses in this article.
+A more inexpensive option is the Canon FD 85mm f/1.8 lens, but it will be relatively high-priced than the various other telephoto lenses described.

 Canon FD 35-105mm f/3.5 & Vivitar Series 1 70-210mm f/3.5

-The benefits of combining a Canon T60 with a zoom lens is enticing.
-Having access to a range of focal lengths without having to change a lens is nice.
+The benefits of pairing a T60 along with a zoom lens is enticing.
+Having access to a range of focal lengths with no need to switch a lens is great.

-Take into consideration that all of them are vintage zoom lenses.
+Take note that all of these are older zoom lenses.